devzendo/transputer-emulator/README.md

 Full documentation to follow.. but in the meantime...

 Basically, given a binary boot file, then in two terminal sessions:
-1) nodeserver -ld -df bootfile.bin     # The -ld -df is 'debug mode'.
+1) iserver -ld -df bootfile.bin        # The -ld -df is 'debug mode'.
 2) temulate -df -ld -t                 # Ditto. -t terminates on memory violation.

 The emulator waits for its boot file, down link 0.
 It then runs it.
-The nodeserver sends the boot file, then switches to handle its host I/O protocol down link 0.
+The iserver sends the boot file, then switches to handle its host I/O protocol down link 0.

-Run nodeserver or temulate with -? or -h to get their command line summaries.
+Run iserver or temulate with -? or -h to get their command line summaries.

 To run the 'hello world' client program:

 In one terminal window...

-$ cd NodeServer/client-examples/hello2
+$ cd IServer/client-examples/hello2
 $ tmasm  -b hello2.bin -l hello2.lst hello2.asm
 Pass 1: Creating model from 233 macro-expanded line(s)
 End of Pass 1: Checking for unresolved forward references